Anonymous3d234i92/FLEX-2025/README.md

-# FLEX: Interleaved Learning and Exploration

-*A Self-Adaptive Fuzz Testing Framework for MLIR*
+# FLEX: Interleaved Learning and Exploration: A Self-Adaptive Fuzz Testing Framework for MLIR

 ## Overview